DanielMartensson/Deeplearning2C/ReadMe.md

 ## I like this project!
 How can I get the installation file?

 First of all.
-The installation file is over 600 megabytes if you don't exclude any  dependencies.
+The installation file is over 372 megabytes for Android.
 That's huge, but anyway it's still possible to install.
 Right now, I have excluded the most large dependencies which I don't use.
-Look in the build.gradle.
+Look in the build.gradle file.
 You need to have OpenJDK 8 and OpenJFX 8 installed.
 If you are an Ubuntu user, then follow these steps:

 1. Install OpenJDK 8